jvns/talks/cusec2014/slides.md

 + 7 of them were on Hacker News
 + 1200 people followed me on Twitter
 + 100,000 people visited my blog
++ It's a great reference for your future self!
++ I learned a lot
 + Lots of those blog posts are bad.
-Nobody cares about the bad posts.
+Nobody cares about the bad posts!

 #